aslla77/Practice-Python/README.md

 # practice-Python
-practice ML
+## About Basic Folder

 This is my first machine learning study.

-It was mostly lacking and interesting things.
+I think this study is thin but was focusing on interesting for me.

 I studied while watching this YouTube.